kamrawr/project-tracking-mvp/examples/cpf-tracker/README.md

 ## 📞 Support

 For questions about:
-- **MPF Program Process**: Refer to your program flowchart
+- **CPF Program Process**: Refer to your program flowchart
 - **Tool Usage**: See this README
 - **Technical Issues**: Open GitHub issue

 ## 🙏 Acknowledgments

-Built to support Multi-Partner Funding Program programs delivering energy efficiency, weatherization, and home upgrade services to underserved communities.
+Built to support Community Partner Funding programs delivering energy efficiency, weatherization, and home upgrade services to underserved communities.

 ---